 Located in the elegant Hunt Museum, this riverside restaurant offers a wide choice of dishes, both for lunch and for daytime snacks.
 The restaurant terrace overlooks the beautiful Shannon River and Curragower Falls.

 The stylish Sash restuarant is situated in the upper floors of Georgian Hotel No. 1 Pery Square.
 Focusing on home cooking with an extra layer of sophistication, the menu at Sash is almost like country house food in the city – showcasing simple but elegant dishes, both classic and contemporary, using old-school, time-proven techniques.
 Ingredients used are local, seasonal, and reflective of a menu that would have been familiar in the house at the time it was built, with the addition of herbs and leaves grown in No. 1 Pery Square’s own kitchen gardens where possible.

-Aroi (pronounced Aroy) is associated with the eating experience in Asia and means delicious or tasty.
-Aroi Asian Street Food is currently open at 1 O’ Connell Street in Limerick.
-Aroi is a casual dining venue that offers a single course dining experience and service with the minimum of fuss.
-For more information on this award winning Asian Fusion restaurant, click here.
+Aroi (pronounced Aroy) is associated with the eating experience in Asia and means ‘delicious’ or ‘tasty’.
+Aroi Asian Street Food is a great casual dining venue that offers a single course dining experience and friendly service with the minimum of fuss at 1 O’ Connell Street.

-Cornstore, Thomas Street, Limerick, offers a casual, warm and lively dining experience, complete with an unique wine & cocktail bar, both restaurants are now approaching almost a decade in business!
-The Cornstore Restaurants specialises in great steaks, quality locally sourced seafood and award winning infused cocktails.
-Whether you are dining with friends, family or work colleagues, the Cornstore is the perfect choice for quality food in a great atmosphere.
-For more information or to book a table, click here.
+The Cornstore on Thomas Street offers a casual, warm and lively dining experience, complete with an unique wine & cocktail bar, now approaching almost a decade in business.
+With their own garden in Ballingarry Co.
+Limerick the Cornstore specialise in garden to fork produce all year round with great steaks, quality locally sourced seafood and award winning infused cocktails.

 Tuscany at The Granary